 Hon.
 Jessica Mbalu (Kibwezi East, WDM): Thank you for the opportunity.
-I rise to support the Report of the Joint Committee of the Departmental Committee on Environment, Forestry and Mining and the Senate Standing Committee on Lands, Environment and Natural Resources.
+I rise to support the Report of the Joint Committee-the Departmental Committee on Environment, Forestry and Mining and the Senate Standing Committee on Lands, Environment and Natural Resources.

-From the outset, I must say that I am a Member of the Joint Committee.
+From the onset, I must say that I am a Member of the National Assembly Committee on the same.
+I am a Member of the Joint Committee.
 I want to appreciate and thank my Chairperson, Hon.
-Gikaria, for moving the Report on the nominees sent to us.
+Gikaria, for moving the approval Report on the nominees sent to us.
 He has highlighted every procedure according to our Standing Orders.
 The recommendations are of the Committee.

 I am a woman Member of Parliament from Kibwezi Constituency.
 I am serving my third term.
-We really felt for the lady, Umra Omar, who my Chairperson has explained why she was not picked.
-I really cried for her to be given a chance, but she demonstrated to us that she did not understand the issue of climate change.
+We really felt for the lady, Umrah Omar, who my Chairperson has explained why she was not picked.
+I really cried for her to be given a chance, but she demonstrated to us that she did not very well understand the issue of climate change.
 She also lacked interest in the subject matter.
 We tried to persuade that she be given time to put things in place.
 Being a woman is not easy.
 Maybe she had issues concerning, say, cooking for the babies and serving the family.
 However, being a woman does not mean you do not take your work seriously.